ktoso/rx-wiki/Transforming-Observables.md

 [[images/rx-operators/mapManyDelayError.png]]

-Because it is possible for more than one of the individual Observables to encounter an error, `mapManyDelayError( )` may pass information about multiple errors to the `onError` method of its Observers (which it will never invoke more than once).
+Because it is possible for more than one of the individual Observables to encounter an error, `mapManyDelayError( )` may pass information about multiple errors to the `onError` method of its Subscribers (which it will never invoke more than once).
 For this reason, if you want to know the nature of these errors, you should write your `onError` method so that it accepts a parameter of the class [`CompositeException`](http://netflix.github.io/RxJava/javadoc/rx/util/CompositeException.html).

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#mapMany(rx.util.functions.Func1)">`mapMany(func)`</a> (and <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#flatMap(rx.util.functions.Func1)">its `flatMap` clone</a>)